Creighton vs. NC State Predictions & Picks - NCAA Tournament First Round

 Creighton vs. NC State Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest features the Creighton Bluejays (21-12) and the NC State Wolf Pack (23-10) matching up at Ball Arena (on March 17) at 4:00 PM.
-This matchup, according to our computer prediction, will result in a 76-71 win for Creighton.
+Friday's contest between the Creighton Bluejays (21-12) and NC State Wolf Pack (23-10) going head-to-head at Ball Arena has a projected final score of 76-71 (based on our computer prediction) in favor of Creighton, who is listed as a slight favorite by our model.
+The game will begin at 4:00 PM ET on March 17.

-Based on our computer prediction, NC State should cover the spread, which is currently listed at 5.5.
-The two sides are projected to fall short of the 149.5 total.
+Based on our computer prediction, NC State is a good bet to cover the point spread, which is listed at 5.5.
+The two teams are projected to fall short of the 149.5 total.

 Creighton vs. NC State Game Info & Odds